What Is Forex Trading and How Does It Work?

 Exotic pairs are currencies from emerging economies, such as the Mexican Peso and Thai Baht, traded against currencies from more advanced economies, such as USD and EUR.
 The liquidity of exotic pairs is much lower than that of majors and minors, which makes exotic pairs less attractive to forex traders.

-Examples of Exotic Pairs:
+Examples of exotic pairs:

 | Currency Pair | Currency Names |